 Doctoral students must complete all proficiencies by the end of their fifth semester of enrollment.

-The keyboard proficiency requirement is designed to ensure the student's ability to use the keyboard as a tool within the framework of professional activities.
-Accordingly, the requirements vary according to level and area of music study.
-Entering students whose proficiency requirement are administered by the secondary piano program play a keyboard placement hearing during the orientation period.
-Students who achieve a superior level at this hearing will satisfy the proficiency requirement.
+The keyboard proficiency requirement is designed to ensure the student’s ability to use the keyboard as a tool within the framework of professional activities, and the requirements vary according to level and area of music study.
+Entering students whose proficiency examination is heard through the secondary piano program must play a keyboard placement hearing during the orientation period.
+Students who demonstrate a superior level of playing at this hearing will satisfy the proficiency requirement.

-Keyboard proficiency examinations are normally offered in the latter part of each semester or in the JSoM summer session.
-For details, see the secondary piano coordinator or the departmental chairpersons (for early music, guitar, harp, jazz studies, music theory, and organ).
-More details, including this semester's schedule and the specific requirements for each degree, are available here.
+Keyboard proficiency examinations are normally offered in the latter part of each semester and in the summer term.
+Organ majors fulfill the keyboard proficiency by passing C504 Keyboard Skills Review and/or C510 Service Playing Review, if necessary.
+For details, see the secondary piano coordinator or the departmental chairpersons (for early music, guitar, harp, jazz, music theory, and organ).

 The keyboard proficiency exam may be repeated if the student does not pass.
 It is strongly suggested that all students take the keyboard proficiency exam in their first semester so that, if it is necessary to repeat the exam, the student has multiple opportunities to retake the exam before the end of their coursework.